 “Most of our policies in these areas were implemented several years ago, and at the time were considered quite progressive,” explained Jessica.
-“Through the DCC pre-screening process, we realised we were no longer leading the way.
+“Through the WORK180 pre-screening process, we realised we were no longer leading the way.
 The Australian D&I agenda has moved forward so rapidly in the last couple of years, and it was eye-opening to see how fast it was changing and how quickly organisations like ourselves could fall behind without continued focus.
-Through our discussions with DCC we realised we’d become complacent in regularly reviewing our policies and it was definitely time to up our game.”
+Through our discussions with WORK180 we realised we’d become complacent in regularly reviewing our policies and it was definitely time to up our game.”

 This is an account of the next steps Jessica took in addressing some identified shortfalls and a summary of QinetiQ’s outstanding achievements in just a few short months.

 A team effort